wash-n-dash/wash-n-dash.github.io/index.md

 # Development History

 ### Milestone 1: Mockup development
+This milestone started on 4/2/18 and ends on 4/12/18

+The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system which we developed as a Meteor app.

+Mockups for the following four pages were implemented during M1:

+Milestone 1 was implemented as [Wash-N-Dash GitHub Milestone M1](https://github.com/wash-n-dash)

+Milestone 1 consisted of 8 issues, and progress was managed via the [Wasg-N-Dash GitHub Project M1](https://github.com/wash-n-dash):

+Each issue was implemented in its own branch, and merged into master when completed.

+requirements:

 Use GitHub issues and a GitHub project called “M1” to manage the development of this release of the system.
 Use Issue Driven Project Management practices.